universe-builders/universe-builders.github.io/void-survivors/marketing-plan.md

 This strategy focuses on the main user target, that of a person in a gaming community looking to play and interact with others in the community.

 The final step of this strategy is for communities to post a permalink for Void Survivors in their community, this allows players in their community to join at any time and be placed with others in that community.
 The main advantage for the community is that it can be organically discovered by players within the game, increasing the community user base.
-Further incentives are affiliation rewards of purchases by community members, and in-game boosts for community members.
+Further incentives are affiliation rewards of purchases by social gamers, and in-game boosts for social gamers.

 This strategy requires no financial investment and a continual small time investment by having accounts active and engaged in a number of gaming communities.